ClinicalAffectiveNeuroscienceLab/HEPPy/README.md

 # HEPPy

+# UNDER CONSTRUCTION

-This is a simple package for extracting the HEP from EEG data (with an ECG lead).
+This WILL BE a simple package for extracting the HEP from EEG data (with an ECG lead).

 It will run on a directory of EEG files in the form of .edf